How to Get Into Building Automation in NYC

 What the Job Actually Looks Like

 BAS Technician: Install, troubleshoot, and maintain building control systems in the field.
-You're on job sites.
-You're hands-on with the equipment.
-Starting pay around $28/hour.
+Starting pay around $27/hour.

 Controls Installer: Field installation and wiring of control devices.
-More hands-on electrical work.
-A common first step for people coming from trades backgrounds.
+A common first step for people from trades backgrounds.

-Junior Programmer: Supporting system programming and commissioning, often working alongside senior engineers to configure how a building's systems respond to conditions.
+Junior Programmer: Supporting system programming and commissioning, often working alongside senior engineers.

 What NYC Employers Are Looking For

 Firms like TEC Systems, Bosch/Climatec, DB Engineering, Durst Corporation, RXR Realty, and McKenney's are actively hiring in the NYC metro.
-What they say they want: someone who can show up to a job site and get to work, familiarity with real equipment (not just classroom theory), EPA 608 certification, basic Niagara N4 exposure, and documentation habits.
+They want someone who can show up to a job site and get to work, has EPA 608 certification, basic Niagara N4 exposure, and good documentation habits.

 One thing they say repeatedly: the talent pool is too shallow.
-There aren't enough qualified people.
-If you have the certifications and some real hands-on training, you're not competing against a crowded field.
-You're solving a problem employers can't solve on their own.
+If you have the certifications and real hands-on training, you're not competing against a crowded field.

 The Honest Version